Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Intune Management extension should perform a regular Workload sync following a specific maintenance timer.
 So, the first thing to look at is if the “ChannelUriLastSucessSyncTime” is up to date in the GenericWorkLoadSettings.
 If it’s not mentioning a proper date or if FailsSyncTime is also mentioned, I guess you are up for some fun!

 As shown above, when you are experiencing issues with Push Notifications that are not arriving on the device, you will need to check if the outbound data connection is being mentioned in the IME log.
-If it’s totally not being mentioned in any of the IME logs, that will mean that possible IME check-in failures are occurring.
+If it’s totally not mentioned in any of the IME logs, that means that possible IME check-in failures are occurring.

 While looking at the genericworkload and trying to figure out why the IME push notification wasn’t arriving on my device and why my device was failing the IME GenericWorkload, I stumbled upon the IMENotificationApp